 - Our SMS (text) service: you can text us at (206) 866-2279.
 The SMS service is free, but message and data rates apply, just like with any texts you send or receive to or from anyone.
 Per mobile restrictions, the SMS service is only available for users in the United States.

-- Our online chat (does not require registration): During chat times (see below), click the link to the left.
+- Our online chat (does not require registration): During chat times or with appointments (see below), click the link to the left.

 - The advice column queue (does not require registration)